Skanthasishanth/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 ### PROGRAM
 ```
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program for Multiplexer and demultiplexer and verify its truth table in quartus using Verilog programming.
 Developed by: S Kantha Sishanth
 RegisterNumber: 22007660
 ```